Here are some nice things some very enlightened people have said about my work:

 "A distinguished work full of humor and wisdom, their book suggests that by encouraging children to read and talk about the mystery of complex, substantial books, parents and teachers can greatly expand young peoples’ worlds and ultimately their life choices.
 As a lesson in how to enrich child-parent relationships, this book is great."

-—Publishers Weekly (starred review) on Deconstructing Penguins
+—Publishers Weekly (starred review) for Deconstructing Penguins

 "The great puzzle of nineteenth-century American history is why the North waded through blood and gore to free the slaves during the Civil War, only to allow them to be stripped of their civil rights and subject to relentless terror after.
 Lawrence Goldstone does a brilliant job of showing how the Supreme Court led the way by interpreting the Constitution so as to legalize what was little better than neo-slavery.
 Inherently Unequal is a valuable corrective for anyone who still believes that judges are above politics or that the Constitution is a clear-cut charter of liberty."